 - Nausea, vomiting, diarrhea, not wanting to eat, or trouble swallowing

-- Weight loss when you’re not trying to lose weight
+- Weight loss when you are not trying to lose weight

 - Fever or cough that doesn’t go away

-- Any other signs your team tells you to watch for
+- Any other signs that your doctor or nurse wants to know about

 Last Medical Review: October 9, 2015 Last Revised: October 9, 2015

 - Internal radiation therapy

 - What about radiation side effects?

 - What can I do to take care of myself during radiation?